Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 Cold Email Template #3: The Direct Approach.

-The third (and final) cold email template we're breaking down in this post is much more direct than the previous two.
+The third (and final) cold email template we’re breaking down in this post (that has helped me land many work from home jobs as a freelancer) is much more direct than the previous two.

 Because of it’s directness, it is in my experience a little more likely to get turned down or go unanswered if there’s not an immediate need (or interest) internally at the company.